 Opportunity for Mississippi professional artists to be included in a roster of state artists.
 Successful applicants will have opportunities to be hired for presentations, workshops, and performances throughout the state.
 Community arts groups, schools, libraries, and ot

-Grants of up to $5,000 to Mississippi nonprofit organizations and community-based groups for projects that benefit residents in eligible counties.
-Funding is intended for initiatives in the focus areas of health, social services, and financial stability.
-Grant funds may
+Grants of up to $10,000 to Mississippi nonprofit organizations for programs and projects that benefit residents in eligible counties.
+Funding is intended for activities within the focus areas of economic development, community service, education, youth, and the environm